| Rome history | Sleeping | Contact Us |

 A clean shave became more fashionable during the Punic wars against Carthage and General Scipio is on record as having been the first to have such a habit.
 The first tonsores (barbers) arrived in Rome around the the third century BC together with the other Greek influences and treasures discovered during the invasion of the Greek colonies of southern Italy.
 However we can easily imagine that the habit, particularly that of the rich Patricians, would have been to have a personal slave act as secretary, assistant and barber.
 The richer you were the more slaves you might have to assist you in your daily duties.

 Given the relatively low level of shaving technology we can imagine that the result of shaving with a sickle shaped piece of bronze was approximate at best and downright dangerous at worst.
 And yet, a clean shave was an extremely popular habit throughout the most florid period of ancient Roman civilisation.
-An alternative to this was actually pulling the hairs out one at a time or waxing them off.
+An alternative to this was to burn them off with a scorching walnut, actually pulling the hairs out one at a time or waxing them off.
 Ouch!

 Great men, rulers and Emperors such as Cicero, Caesar, Augustus and Vespasian are all clean-shaven.
 Vespasian was actually completely bald.
 Caligula had a fixation with his baldness which led him to a series of ludicrous persecutions of the follically challenged.
 Nero had a fixation with the arts and chariot races and loved to have a forward brushed cut in the style of the famous chariot racers.